 If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
-Disability determines Services accommodations based on documented disabilities in the academic environment.
+Disability Services determines accommodations based on documented disabilities in the academic environment.
 Information on requesting accommodations is located on the Disability Services website.
-Contact Disability Services at 303-492-8671 or DSinfo@colorado.edu for further assistance.
+Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.
 If you have a temporary medical condition, see Temporary Medical Conditions on the Disability Services website.
-If you have a temporary medical condition or required medical isolation for which you require accommodation, please email the instructor.